Robotics-Club-IIT-BHU/Hardware-Track-Specialization-22/Week_2/README.md

   <summary><b>Task1</b></summary>
   <p>
     <br>
     First part of a proposal is to make a good eye contact with your date.
-So, this task is to create a face detector for your raspi.
+So, this task is to create a face detector for your raspi which counts the number of faces. <b>(Hint: use Dlib)</b>
     <br>
     <p align="center"><img src="media/counter.jpg" alt="" ></p>
     <br>